How to Find Someone’s Middle Name: Lookup Trick Finds Full Name Fast

 The PACER or Public Access to Court Electronic Records where federal court records and peoples names can be found.

-No matter the state, parties may locate state and local courts, addresses, and more information by a quick Google search such as, “[County/State Name] + Court Record Search” and selecting the nearest courts or .gov site.
+No matter the state, parties may locate state and local courts, addresses, and more information by a quick Google search such as, “[County/State Name] + Court Record Search” and selecting the nearest courts or .gov site to track down a subject’s entire name.

 How to Find Name Change Records

-Having said that, if the name records are not sealed, anyone can request to see name change records unless state-specific laws say otherwise.
+As long as the name records have not been legally sealed per request from the individual, anyone can request to see name change records unless state-specific laws say otherwise.
 The records may include the original name, the date of the change, the location of the court, and the new name.

 Some states allow name change record searches conducted by county-level courts of law.
-For example, in New York, individuals over 21 may request a county-level court for a name change.
-Hence, the records may be obtained from the court clerk.3
+For example, in New York, individuals over 21 may request a name change through a county-level court.
+Hence, these insightful records may be obtained from the court clerk in these cases.3

-In Kings County, New York, individuals may request court records (including name change records) online through the KC script portal, in person at any of the three locations, or through the mail by filling in the request form and making a payment of $10 through checks from Washington State Bank (address and payor’s name imprinted).
-The requesters should then send the package to the addresses found on the form.
+For example, Kings County, New York residents may request court records–including name change records–online through the KC script portal, in person at any of the three locations, or through the mail by filling out the request form.
+A payment of $10 by money order, cashier’s check, or a check from Washington State Bank (address and payor’s name imprinted) will be required as well.
+The requesters should then send the request and fee to the most relevant address found on the form.

 Check Vital Records Such as Marriage Certificates & Birth Certificates

-Vital records are not public records in every state, but in some, they are.
-For example, in many states, birth records are made public after 75–100 years, and death records are made public after 25 years.
+Vital records are not public records in every state, but in many they are.
+For example, most states make birth records public after 75–100 years and death records are made public after 25 years.
+These certificates and documents can simplify the process of discovering someone’s middle name.

-Birth & death certificates usually require documentation showing the requester is somehow related to the subject.
-Yet, some states allow the public to view non-certified copies.
+Birth and death certificates usually require documentation showing the requester is somehow related to the subject or is the subject’s legal representative.
+Yet, some states allow the public to view non-certified copies that will list an individual’s full legal name for anyone to see.

-However, marriage certificates aren’t always available to the public, but it’s still worthwhile to check with the vital records office or court where the couple tied the knot.
-Some states, like Illinois, allow certified copies of marriage certificates to be obtained, after a marriage background check has been conducted, at the county clerk’s offices where the event occurred with a simple request form.4
+Marriage certificates aren’t always available to the public, but it’s still worthwhile to check with the vital records office or court where the couple tied the knot because some states–like Illinois–allow certified copies of marriage certificates to be obtained.

-Divorce certificates can be obtained from the courts that issued the decree.
-However, some vital state records may issue a certificate of record.
-For example, in Indiana, individuals may request divorce records through the clerks’ offices or use the My Case search portal to get the case records.
-To get certified copies, one must contact the clerk’s office.
+As an example, individuals in Indiana may request divorce records through the local county clerks’ offices or use the My Case search portal to get the case records.

-To find the local clerk’s office, individuals may type “[City Name] + Clerk’s office” on a search engine.
+To find the local clerk’s office in other counties and states, individuals may type “[County Name] + Clerk’s office” on a search engine.
 They should select the most relevant results for their search.
+State and county vital records offices are reliable custodians of these certificates as well, though fees vary between locations and custodians.

-The vital records display information like names (including the middle name), event locations, agencies that handled the event, and other necessary details.
+All of these vital records display information like names (including the middle name), event locations, agencies that were involved, and other necessary details.

 Find Someone’s Full Name With Criminal Records & Public Offender Registries

 Both criminal record databases and public offender registries allow citizens of any state to search for a criminal’s full name.
-There are various platforms, agencies, departments, and tools that are at a searcher’s disposal.
+There are various platforms, agencies, departments, and tools at a searcher’s disposal.

-For example, one may need to look up criminal records from the departments of public safety, police departments, sheriffs’ offices, prisons and jails, and courts of law.
+For example, one may need to look up criminal records from public safety agencies, state department of corrections, police departments, sheriffs’ offices, prisons, jails, and courts of law.
 The records obtained are department-specific and are applied and responded to independently.

-However, many states have criminal search tools that can allow the general public to access criminal records that come with official names, including the middle name.
+Many states have criminal search tools that allow the general public to access criminal records that show official names, including the offender’s middle name.

-For example, the Colorado Bureau of Investigations has an online criminal history check portal that allows the public to look up criminal records of their subjects in the state even though arrests that do not have fingerprints are not included in the database..5
+For example, the Colorado Bureau of Investigations has an online criminal history check portal that allows the public to look up criminal records of their subjects in the state, although arrests that do not have fingerprints are not included in the database..5

-Minnesota also has an online public criminal history tool where searchers can use last name, first name, and date of birth to search for the subject’s criminal records.
+Minnesota also has an online public criminal history tool where searchers can use any known name (first, middle, or last) and date of birth to search for the subject’s criminal records and comprehensive information.

 Minnesota's public criminal history repository where someone can be looked up by first or last name so residents can obtain someone's full name.

-To find the state criminal history departments, one can type “[State Name] + Criminal History Check” on a search engine and select their nearest addresses.
+To find the state criminal history departments, one can type “[State Name] + Criminal History Check” on a search engine and select the relevant result.

 If a state or jurisdiction does not have a search tool, there are countless other ways to obtain someone’s middle name.

-Using Public Offender Registries to Figure Out a Person’s Name
+Browse Public Sex Offender Registries to Figure Out a Person’s Complete Name

 On the same note, individual states have sex offender registries where searchers can check if the subject is an offender.